Timeline: ‘Sewing Circle’ to murder case against Navy SEAL

 JUNE 19, 2019

-A former comrade testifies that Gallagher told fellow troops that if they encountered a wounded enemy, he wanted medics to know how "to nurse him to death."
+A former comrade testifies that Gallagher told fellow troops before the deployment that if they encountered a wounded enemy, he wanted medics to know how "to nurse him to death."

 JUNE 20, 2019

 Another Navy SEAL stuns the courtroom by saying he actually killed the wounded fighter, not Gallagher.
 Special Operator 1st Class Corey Scott says he asphyxiated the teen in an act of mercy after Gallagher unexpectedly stabbed him in the neck area.
-Prosecutors accuse him of lying and say he could face a perjury trial.
+Prosecutors accuse him of lying.
+The Navy says he could face a perjury charge.

 JUNE 21, 2019